ygivenx/HardCopy/PRIVACY_POLICY.md

 ---

-**Summary**: HardCopy respects your privacy.
+**Summary**: ClikCopy respects your privacy.
 Your scanned content never leaves your device.
 We don't collect, store, or share any personal information.
 All processing happens locally on your iPhone or iPad.